cameronhunter/graphql-shorthand-parser/README.md

     "description": "A character in the Star Wars Trilogy", "fields": {
       "id": {
-        "description": "The id of the character",
         "type": "String",
         "required": true
       },
       "name": {
-        "description": "The name of the character",
         "type": "String"
       },
       "friends": {
-        "description": "The friends of the character, or an empty list if they have none", "type": "Character",
+        "type": "Character",
         "list": true
       },
       "appearsIn": {
-        "description": "Which movies they appear in",
         "type": "Episode",
         "list": true
       }